beeware/toga/docs/reference/api/resources/document.rst

 A document type is used by registering it with an app instance.
-The constructor for :any:`toga.App` allows you to declare the collection of document types that your app supports; the first declared document type is treated as the default document type for your app.
+The constructor for :any:`toga.App` allows you to declare the collection of document types that your app supports.
+The first declared document type is treated as the default document type for your app; this is the type that will be connected to the keyboard shortcut of the :any:`~Command.NEW` command.

+After :any:`App.startup` returns, any filenames which were passed to the app by the operating system will be opened using the registered document types.
+If after this the app still has no windows, then:

+* On Windows and GTK, an untitled document of the default type will be opened.
+* On macOS, an Open dialog will be shown.

 In the following example, the ``ExampleDocument`` class is set as the default content type, and is registered as representing documents with extension ``.mydoc`` or